Radio theory - what is it for? What is it?

 engaged interventionist analysis that made film theory such a vital force in the academy during the 1970s and 1980s" (Collins, Radner, and Collins 1993: 2-3).
 My focus on the 1980s and 1990s allows me to consider film music's role in the changing pressures of identity formations such as race, ethnicity, sexuality, and gender.

-Beck, Alan, 2000, 'Playing by ear: new ways of teaching and researching radio drama', Studies in Theatre and Performance online, December 2000, electronic publication,
+Beck, Alan, 2001b, 'Playing By Ear: new ways of teaching and researching radio drama, Studies in Theatre Production

 Beck, 2000b, 2.4